SAP-archive/sap-iot-ttn-integration/README.md

 ## Prerequisites

 1. A (free) account at [https://thethingsnetwork.com/](https://thethingsnetwork.com/)
-2. An SAP Cloud Platform global account with entitlements for Application Runtime, SAP IoT, and SAP Cloud Platform Internet of Things
+2. An SAP Cloud Platform global account with entitlements for Application Runtime, SAP IoT (based on the 'standard plan'), and SAP Cloud Platform Internet of Things.
+The instructions for the new SAP IoT license (based on the 'oneproduct' plan) are slightly different and not provided here.
 3. An SAP S/4HANA Cloud system as of release 2002 (planned for Februrary 2020) with sales order processing configured and running

 ## Download, Installation and Configuration